Who Can Apply for the Challenge?

 Can applicants submit a full application without participating in the Challenge incubation program?

-Applicants or teams can submit a full application before 15 September provided that they also submit a proposal and prequalify before the 15 Sept deadline date.

-The final winner gets $50,000 cash prize plus 6 months of desk space at a Christchurch incubator with access to mentorship.
-Travel and accommodations to attend the demo and pitch session on 17-18 of October will be provided for the applicant or one member of the team.

-Can applicants submit a full application without participating in the Challenge incubation program?

 Applicants or teams can submit a full application before 15 September when full applications close.

 Travel within New Zealand and accommodations to attend the demo and pitch session on 17 and 18 October will be provided for the applicant or one member of each of the 10 finalist teams.